 It is hard to write that everyday life is returning to normal; what is normal these days?
 Nothing will be the same pre-COVID-19; we shop differently now than we used to.

-What is interesting is that new shopping habits that we acquired during the pandemic are mostly sticking.
+What is interesting is that the new shopping habits that we acquired during the pandemic are mostly sticking.
 Now evident since mid-2021 that the pandemic’s impact on online shopping wasn’t merely a one-time boom that will disappear with the virus.

 As for myself, I continue to shop online, but I will visit my local small business for things I need.
 Supporting them is important to me.